Tornadoes of 2018: June 29 (Japan)

 On June 29, a strong tornado touched down in Japan, striking the central Honshu city of Maibara, Shiga Prefecture.
 According to a Japan Meteorological Agency confirmed report, the tornado produced F2-level damage along its path.
 Roofs were ripped off of well-built homes, vehicles were damaged, windows were shattered, power poles were downed, and large amounts of scaffolding was destroyed at a construction site.
-A temple in Maibara was severely damaged when the roof of a nearby building was blown off an thrown into the structure.
+A temple in Maibara was severely damaged when the roof of a nearby building was blown off and thrown into the structure.
 A Maibara city government report confirmed that 38 houses were severely damaged, while 102 houses sustained minor damage.
 A total of eight people were injured by the tornado.

 July

 July 10 (United States)

 During the early morning hours of July 10, a brief but strong EF2 tornado struck the Prairie View RV Park on the south side of Watford City, North Dakota.
 The tornado was embedded in a squall line that was moving through the area, and destroyed numerous RVs, trailers, manufactured homes, and other structures along its short path.
 The tornado killed one newborn baby, who was only six days old, and resulted in 28 other injuries, nine of which were critical.
 Damage totalled $3.5 million.
 The tornado brought to light the poor radar coverage in the area, leading to no tornado warning being issued.
 In addition, a weak EF0 tornado briefly touched down near Pennsuco, Florida, causing no damage.